GB News: Ofcom investigations

 Two of Mark Steyn's features on the channel breached standards regarding misinformation about COVID-19.

-Within the channel's first year Ofcom were prompted to launch five separate investigations into its broadcasts.
+Within the channel's first year Ofcom were prompted to launch five investigations into its broadcasts.

 As of May 2023 more than 4,500 complaints about GB News programmes had been lodged with Ofcom since its launch.

 Ofcom received 373 complaints relating to a monologue made on the opening night's edition of Tonight Live with Dan Wootton in which Wootton argued against the government's extension of the COVID-19-related lockdowns in the UK.
 Ofcom decided not to pursue any of the complaints, a spokesperson saying, "Our rules allow for rigorous debate around the response to coronavirus ... consistent with the right to free expression".

 Furthermore, Ofcom have publicly commented on and clarified rules on politicians presenting programmes following the influx of politicians to both TalkTV and GB News.

-As of October 2023 Ofcom have found GB News to have breached their licence on six separate occasions, five of those being considered as "significant", although the regulator did not impose any sanctions such as fines or a request for an on-air clarification.
+As of October 2023 Ofcom have found GB News to have breached their licence on six occasions, five of those being considered as "significant", although the regulator did not impose any sanctions such as fines or a request for an on-air clarification.
 14 additional investigations are still pending.

 In November 2023, Ofcom chairman Michael Grade told the BBC's Sunday with Laura Kuenssberg that the regulator did not "want to be in the business of telling broadcasters, licensees, who they can employ, who they can't employ".

 In May 2024, following an Ofcom ruling that GB News had again broken broadcasting rules, the company rebuffed their ruling and launched legal action against the media regulator.

+In 2026, Ofcom refused to investigate 32 complaints regarding a GB News interview with Donald Trump, during which he made unchallenged false claims that human-induced climate change is a "hoax" and that parts of London operate under sharia law with no-go areas for police.
+Ofcom defended its decision by noting that alternative viewpoints were aired in the programme's panel discussion and other segments.
+Critics – including Chris Banatvala, Ofcom's founding director of standards, and Bob Ward, the communications director of the Grantham Research Institute on Climate Change and the Environment – accused the regulator of giving up on enforcing accuracy and impartiality, allowing biased and misleading content to go unchallenged.